noahehall/multicloud/providers/aws/services/Storage/ebs.md

 - to calculate minimum volume size to support a sustained IOPS target for General Purpose and Provisioned IOPS volumes
   - Required minimum sustained IOPS
   - IOPS-to-volume capacity ratio
+- separate the root volume from your data volumes so that each can be detached and reattached without them interfering with each other.

 ### anti patterns